ArslanAnjum/angularSpringApi/README.md

 5- Run the scripts present in /sqlScripts/

-6- Open browser and type localhost:8080/angularSpringApi/
+6- Open browser and type localhost:8080/angularSpringApi/ with default username : admin and password 123

 ### To Use library